GLEAM: A Multimodal Imaging Dataset and HAMM for Glaucoma Classification: Proposed Method

 For MCGA module, to capture complementary channel-wise information, each modality feature map $E^{k'}$ is summarized via global average pooling (GAP), global max pooling (GMP), and generalized mean (GeM) pooling as follows:

-where $C$ is the number of channels, and $\|$ denotes vector concatenation.
-The concatenated pooled vector $c^k$ is projected through a fully connected layer with sigmoid activation to generate the modality embedding as $v^k$, ensuring that the modality features are aligned in a way that facilitates the proper functioning of the subsequent graph convolutional attention mechanism.
+where $\|$ denotes vector concatenation.
+The concatenated pooled vector $c^k$ is projected through a fully connected layer with Sigmoid activation to generate the modality embedding as $v^k$, ensuring that the modality features are aligned in a way that facilitates the proper functioning of the subsequent graph convolutional attention mechanism.

 Due to imaging artifacts, occlusions, or differences in modality-specific characteristics, each modality may exhibit varying degrees of uncertainty or quality.
 To account for the uncertainty inherent across multiple modalities, we introduce a multi-head, learnable gating mechanism that simulates the process of multiple ophthalmic experts assessing the reliability of each modality.
 By applying this gating mechanism, we aim to model the confidence or reliability of each modality's representation and incorporate this uncertainty into the attention mechanism, thereby improving the model's ability to selectively focus on the most informative features from each modality.
 The multi-head learnable gating mechanism is applied as follows: